The White House has parted ways with its first female Chief Usher

-The White House has parted ways with its chief usher, Angella Reid, an administration official confirmed Friday to NBC News.
+The White House has parted ways with its chief usher, Angella Reid, the White House confirmed Friday.

 Reid was the first woman and second African American to hold the position, hired under President Barack Obama in October 2011.